 What is Value stream mapping?

-We humans are very good at processing information easily when it is available in the visual format right! any information or data from our daily life or from our workplace if it is available in the visual format it becomes easy for us to understand that information.
+We humans are very good at processing information easily when it is available in a visual format right! any information or data from our daily life or from our workplace if it is available in the visual format it becomes easy for us to understand that information.

 At the workplace also a lot of activities are going on daily, different processes are running continuously, and a huge amount of information and material is flowing through the company, so to understand these complex activities and process flow we need something that can help us provide this information and data in a visual format.